skibitsky/asuka/README.md

 The goal is to create a Unity Package that I could easily plug into any project and avoid reimplementing same things over and over again.
 It should be as easy as to put Asuka into Eva.

-I am trying to avoid third-party dependencies in this package.
-Still need to find a way to share my extensions for third-party libraries.
-For now, I will just put them below.

 ## Third-Party Extensions